<< Yesterday

 1939 In an evening event that attracts over 30,000 Windy City patrons to Comiskey Park, the White Sox beat the Browns, 5-2, in the first major league night game ever played in Chicago.
 Their crosstown rivals will take another 49 years before play under lights when the Cubs finally install illumination in the friendly confines of Wrigley Field under the threat of not being able to play postseason contests in their home ballpark.

 1958 Vic Power, who will have only three stolen bases this season, becomes the first player in seventy years to steal home twice in one game.
-The third baseman's tenth-inning theft of the dish ends the game, giving the Indians a 10-9 'slide-off' victory over the Tigers.
+After swiping the dish in the eighth, the third baseman's tenth-inning two-out theft of the plate ends the game, giving the Indians a 10-9 'slide-off' victory over the Tigers at Cleveland Stadium.

 1960 The fans at Yankee Stadium boo Mickey Mantle, benched by Casey Stengel, for not running out a routine ground ball that results in an 'ugly' inning-ending double play in a 6-3 nightcap loss in a doubleheader sweep by the Senators.
 The team loses Roger Maris when he bruises his ribs, sliding hard into second baseman Billy Gardner's knee to break up the twin killing.